 The most common thing we hear is " I can't do pole I have no upper body strength!"
 One reason we are here is to teach you how to build strength through the variety of classes we offer!
 Read over the descriptions of the classes that best fits you.
 Some classes are a little slower paced and others are slightly more aggressive weather you want a running start or just dipping your toes in there is no rush to starting your new journey, just starting is key.

 What do I wear?
-In most classes you will want shorts above the knee.
+In technique and Pole Fit classes you will want shorts above the knee.
 We do sale cute shorts in studio.
-Pole moves and climbing requires skin to grip on the pole to learn techniques and to advance in tricks.
+Because pole moves and climbing requires skin to grip on the pole to learn techniques and to advance in tricks.
 However, for intro pole and most of our dance classes you can wear pants (leggings, sweat pants, or any gym wear).
 A tank top or sports bra for your upper body is perfect.
 (In some dance classes, knee-pads and socks will really help!)
 We mostly dance and workout with bare feet (but sometimes socks are useful.
 Exotic Sassy Siren 1.5 and Sassy Floor work you might want to bring out those heels...

 No, I repeat NO body lotion for 12 hours before you pole on any part of your skin that isn't clothed.
 You will slip, it will be frustrating to grip, and it is hard to get off the pole and floor.
 (If you are too dry and plan on poling you can apply a small amount of corn huskers lotion, glycerin or dew point to your dry areas.
 We carry Dew Point in Studio for you to try.